 The Personal MBA by Josh Kauffman: This is not the typical “learn everything MBAs learn in 48 hours” book.
-Kauffman takes the essential knowledge from literature and research in business and compiles it into a book stacked with practical information.
+Kauffman takes essential knowledge from literature and research in business and compiles it into a book stacked with practical information.
 This book covers critical business topics like value creation, marketing, sales, and finance.
-It also covers topics that are essential in business but not found in an MBA program, including psychology and entrepreneurial mindset.
+It also covers topics that are essential in business but not found in an MBA program, including psychology and an entrepreneurial mindset.
 This book does not replace an MBA.
 This book helps IT managers and leaders understand business fundamentals so they can speak the language of executives and customers.

 Playing to Win by Roger Martin and A.G.
 Lafley: This book is the entry point to understanding the creation of business strategies.
 Playing to Win illustrates the differences between a business plan and strategic management.
 The information in this book comes in very handy for aspiring information technology leaders learning how to align corporate strategy with the strategy of your team.